The most Instagram-friendly cameras

 How to achieve those Insta gold shots?
-‘My approach is the same whatever the camera,’ says Campbell.
+‘My approach is the same whatever the camera,’ says Katrina.
 ‘Slow down and try to think lighting, composition and emotion before you click.
 Be consistent with your filter, adjust the angle to ensure the best composition, and finally put on a powerful crop.
 Something I’ve learned this year?
 Doorways are the ideal backdrop – not only do they offer individual features, flashes of colour and sometimes overhanging foliage, but they are a ready-made frame for people to position themselves within.’
 Happy snapping.

-A popular choice with Instagrammers, compact system cameras provide a lightweight and slightly easier-to-use alternative to the traditional DSLR.
+A popular choice with Instagrammers, compact cameras provide a lightweight and slightly easier-to-use alternative to the traditional DSLR.
 Models such as the Sony A600 and Canon Power Shot G7 also provide excellent vlogging opportunities thanks to exceptional quality video.
 ‘I use the Fuji’s Wi-fi connection to upload them straight to my phone so that I can share them instantly.
-Again, no messing around with filters or editing,’ says Campbell.
+Again, no messing around with filters or editing,’ says Katrina.

 Carrie Santana da Silva, of travel, style and photography blog wishwishwish is also a Fuji fan.
 ‘I shoot exclusively with Fujifilm cameras after discovering their magic a few years ago,’ she says.
 ‘The colours they produce, as well as how easy they are to use, even for beginners is a major draw.
 If you want a compact camera that delivers beautiful shots, the Fuji X-T30 is the way to go.
 I edit everything for Instagram in Adobe Lightroom for mobile.
 It has the same powerful tools as its popular desktop version, and you can switch between the two seamlessly, making editing on the go a breeze.’